 The NG-RAN node initiates the procedure by sending an INVENTORY REPORT message for the Inventory service.

+If Reader Report List IE is included in the Inventory Report Transfer IE contained in the INVENTORY REPORT message, the A-IoT CN node shall take it into account as specified in TS 23.369 [60].

-If Inventory Complete Indication IE is included in the INVENTORY REPORT message, the A-IoT CN node shall consider that the inventory operation is completed in the NG-RAN node.
+If Inventory Complete Indication IE is included in the Inventory Report Transfer IE contained in the INVENTORY REPORT message, the A-IoT CN node shall consider that the inventory operation is completed in the NG-RAN node.

 Interactions with the A-IoT Session Release procedure:

-In case the Inventory Complete Indication IE is included in the INVENTORY REPORT message and set to “true”, if there is no follow-on command to be transmitted, or all the follow-on command transmissions have been completed, the A-IoT CN node should initiate the A-IoT Session Release procedure for the A-IoT session denoted by the AIOTF Identifier IE and the A-IoT Correlation Identifier IE contained in the INVENTORY REPORT message.
+In case the Inventory Complete Indication IE is included in the Inventory Report Transfer IE contained in the INVENTORY REPORT message and set to “true”, if there is no follow-on command to be transmitted, or all the follow-on command transmissions have been completed, the A-IoT CN node should initiate the A-IoT Session Release procedure for the A-IoT session denoted by the AIOTF Identifier IE and the A-IoT Correlation Identifier IE contained in the INVENTORY REPORT message.